1st Motor Brigade (Australia): History

 The brigade was formed as a part time unit of the Militia in 1921 and was designated as the 1st Cavalry Brigade.
 Headquartered in Brisbane, Queensland, the brigade was raised from the previously existing 1st Light Horse Brigade.
 Upon establishment, the brigade consisted of three light horse regiments: the 5th, 11th and 14th.
 These were based in Gympie, Toowoomba and Ipswich.
 It formed part of the 1st Cavalry Division, which was headquartered in Sydney.
 By 1938, the brigade's three regiments had been transferred to the 11th Mixed Brigade, with the 2nd and 14th Light Horse Regiments being amalgamated.
 Plans drawn up before the war assigned the brigade a flank protection role to the north and south of Brisbane in the event of an invasion.

 During World War II, the 1st Cavalry Brigade was mobilized for full time service following Japan's entry into the war in December 1941.
-At this time, the brigade's headquarters was located at Fortitude Valley, Queensland; its constituent units were converted into motorized units at this time, as part of an effort to motorize or mechanize Australia's mounted forces in the early war years.
+At this time, the brigade's headquarters was located at Fortitude Valley, Brisbane; its constituent units were converted into motorised units at this time, as part of an effort to motorize or mechanize Australia's mounted forces in the early war years.
 The brigade consisted of the 5th Motor Regiment, the 11th Motor Regiment and the 2nd Reconnaissance Battalion at this time, and was spread between Gympie, Gatton, and Grovely.
 By February 1942, the brigade's headquarters had moved to Enoggera with the 5th and 11th Motor Regiments based around Buderim and Caloundra.